whiteclarkegroup/liquibase-linter/docs/rules/file-not-included.md

 ## Why?

-Although generally uncommon, sometimes including a change log in the deltas change log is forgotten.
+Although generally uncommon, sometimes including a change log in the root deltas change log is forgotten.

 The `file-not-included` rule will fail if any file in the specified target directories were not included.
-The specified directory will not be searched recursively, so only files directly under the path will be checked.
+The specified directory **is** searched recursively.
+The check is also only performed against files which have the same file extension as the root deltas change log.
+For example, if you are using `xml` change logs, a `*.json` file would be ignored.

 ## Options